Need

 We can class the abraders

-aggressive you grit should be.
-The course
+thinner you get, the less aggressive you grit should be.

-fire!
+with fire!
 Medium

 grits are good for "crushing" in "isolations"